Dielectric formalism of the 2D uniform electron gas at finite temperatures: Results

-but systematically underestimates the true density response for intermediate $q$; the STLS and HNC schemes constitute significant improvements over the RPA everywhere, but underestimate the true depth of the minimum in $\chi(\mathbf{q})$ at around $q\approx2.5q_\textnormal{F}$; no depicted dielectric theory is capable of accurately describing the true density response at $r_s=10$, in particular at $\Theta=1$.
+but systematically underestimates the true density response for intermediate $q$; the STLS and HNC schemes constitute significant improvements over the RPA everywhere, but they underestimate the true depth of the minimum in $\chi(\mathbf{q})$ at around $q\approx2.5q_\textnormal{F}$; no depicted dielectric scheme is capable of accurately describing the true density response at $r_s=10$, in particular at $\Theta=1$.

-To investigate the physical meaning and behavior of $\chi(\mathbf{q})$ in more detail, we consider its dependence on the coupling parameter $r_s$ in Fig.~\ref{fig:CHI_rs} for $\Theta=4$ (left) and $\Theta=1$ (right).
+To investigate the physical meaning and behavior of $\chi(\mathbf{q})$ in more detail, we consider its dependence on the coupling parameter $r_s$ in Fig.~\ref{fig:CHI_rs} for $\Theta=4$ (left) and for $\Theta=1$ (right).
 The dotted gray lines show the density response of a non-interacting (ideal) Fermi gas at the same conditions, which does not depend on the density for a given value of $\Theta$.
-First, we note that the ideal response attains a finite value for $q\to0$ due to the absence of screening effects without Coulomb repulsion.
-For classical systems, we would simply have $\chi_0(\mathbf{q})\equiv -n\beta$ independent of wavenumber~\cite{Kugler1975}.
+First, we note that the ideal response attains a finite value for $q\to0$ owing to the absence of screening effects without Coulomb repulsion.
+For classical systems, we would simply have $\chi_0(\mathbf{q})\equiv -n\beta$ independent of the wavenumber~\cite{Kugler1975}.
 For quantum systems, on the other hand, $\chi_0(\mathbf{q})$ monotonically decreases with $q$ due to quantum delocalization effects~\cite{Dornheim_Nature_2022,Dornheim_MRE_2024,Dornheim_review}.
 Indeed, the electrons will cease to respond to an external perturbation when the thermal de Broglie wavelength $\lambda_T=\sqrt{2\pi\hbar^2\beta/m_e}$ is much larger than the perturbation wavelength $\lambda=2\pi/q$.
 This holds equally for the ideal Fermi gas and interacting UEG, which converge towards each other in the single particle limit of $q\gg q_\textnormal{F}$.
 In practice, the impact of quantum delocalization can also be gleamed intuitively from Eq.~(\ref{eq:static_chi}): in reduced units, the static density response is simply given by the area under $F(\mathbf{q},\tau)$, which exhibits a rapid decay with $\tau$ for large $q$.
 This trend can already be seen from the well known f-sum rule, which states that the first derivative of $F(\mathbf{q},\tau)$ around $\tau=0$ increases parabolically with $q$~\cite{Dornheim_moments_2023,Dornheim_SciRep_2024}.